sajidiftekhar/gwent-checklist/README.md

 # Witcher 3: Gwent Checklist

+## Live site:
+The live project is available here: [gwent.sajidiftekhhar.com](https://gwent.sajidiftekhar.com)

+## Development
-You can set up the project easily using the following command:
+You can easily run the project locally by cloning the repository and running the following commands:

 ```bash
 npm ci